2023 Go With That Magazine Topics

 - Use EMDR therapy lingo and insider references, but spell out all acronyms when they are first referenced.

-- Don’t write about personal references or accolades to other individuals in the EMDR community.
+- Don’t write about personal references or accolades to others in the EMDR community.

 Messaging